fstien/ktor-opentracing-span-naming-demo/README.md

    Run this task manually to ensure that the copying and replacement works as expected.

 7. Set the source directory to be the directory to which the code was copied.
-This tells gradle to use to compile the source code in the `intermediate` directory when the build task is run.
+This tells gradle to use to compile the source code in the `intermediate` directory when the build task is run ([commit](https://github.com/fstien/ktor-opentracing-span-naming-demo/commit/74592b4bd8220daf0fd48e2f42a64f35a1b6d77f)).

         sourceSets {
                 main.kotlin.srcDirs = ['intermediate/']
         }

 8. Configure IntelliJ to use the `src` directory for source code syntax highlighting.
 By default, only the source directory defined in the sourceSets above is highlighted.
-Hence without this configuration, you will no longer get syntax highlighting of your code.
+Hence without this configuration, you will no longer get syntax highlighting of your code ([commit](https://github.com/fstien/ktor-opentracing-span-naming-demo/commit/571d11d07ebe7718a94d8f360696c280912f225e)).

         apply plugin: 'idea'